sonobois/big-data-installs/Spark.md

 ```

 ## Starting Spark
-To start the Spark application, we need to navigate to the right directory and then convert all ```.sh``` scripts to an executable.
+To start the Spark application, we need to navigate to the right directory and then convert all shell scripts to an executable.
 We can then execute the start commands.

 ```bash
 cd /opt/spark/sbin
 sudo chmod +x *.sh
 ```

-Then run ```./start-all.sh``` to start Spark.
+Then run `./start-all.sh` to start Spark.
 This will create a master and slave with default configurations.
-Remember to use ```./stop-all.sh``` to shut down all processes once you are done.
+Remember to use `./stop-all.sh` to shut down all processes once you are done.

 You can find more details about Master and Slave processes [here](https://phoenixnap.com/kb/install-spark-on-ubuntu).